What Does Parking Lot Striping Actually Cost?

 1. Bundle with Sealcoating

 The most cost-effective approach is to sealcoat and stripe in the same project window.
-Benefits:
+One mobilization cost, fresh surface for paint adhesion, and potential bundle discount.

 2. Schedule Off-Peak